Urgent Care in Oxford, CT

 • Small cuts that may require stitches

-Urgent care centers and express care centers are walk-in facilities, which suggests that you simply don’t get to make an appointment.
+Urgent care clinics and express care clinics are walk-in facilities, which suggests that you simply don’t get to make an appointment.
 They are less expensive than a hospital ER visit, and you’ll usually be seen more quickly than you’d be in an ER.

-Here are the differences for you to choose if whether an urgent care center or express care center is right for you.
+Here are the differences for you to choose if whether an urgent care clinic or express care clinic is right for you.

-An urgent care center is meant to handle less serious illnesses and medical situations.
+An urgent care clinic is meant to handle less serious illnesses and medical situations.
 These are conditions that are not life-threatening but should be treated within 24 hours.
 These include:

 • Sprains and strains